Kogl1n/Big-Data-Analytics/minimize_kNN_POI_API_requests.md

 ## Task:
 We have an app that utilizes a map API to aquire the coordinates of the k-nearest (kNN) points of interest (POI), e.g. restaurants, around app users' current positions.
-Requests to that API are expensive.
+Requests to that API are charged for.
 Since we expect to request POIs we already (partially) received for different users, we think about a way to buffer the POIs and decide if an API request should be issued.